A Case of Exponential Convergence Rates for SVM: CONCLUSIONS

-VC would like to thank Alex Nowak-Vila for sharing precious insights with him that led to this work, as well as Francis Bach for useful comments.
-This work was funded in part by the French government under management of Agence Nationale de la Recherche as part of the ``Investissements d'avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).
-We also acknowledge support of the European Research Council (grants SEQUOIA 724063 and REAL 94790).
+VC would like to thank Alex Nowak-Vila for sharing insights that led to this work, as well as Francis Bach for useful comments.
+SV is partially supported by the MIUR Excellence Department Project MatMod@TOV awarded to the Department of Mathematics, University of Rome Tor Vergata.
+The authors are also deeply grateful for the highly valuable feedback from the anonymous reviewers.

-\section{Proofs}
+\section{PROOFS}